 Decreased Lost Work Days due to MSDs

 Injuries caused by MSDs can have lasting effects on an employee’s health and ability.
 Days, weeks, and even months of valuable work time can be lost due to MSDs.
-This leads to a decrease in profit margins and excessive strain on other employees which can lead to more injuries.
-Since ergonomics is effective in reducing the risk for MSDs, there is less frequency of missed work days due to injury.
+This leads to decreased profit margins and excessive strain on other employees, which can lead to more injuries.
+Since ergonomics effectively reduces the risk for MSDs, there is less frequency of missed work days due to injury.

 Decreased Workers’ Compensation Claims due to MSDs

 According to OSHA, MSDs account for 33% of worker’s compensation costs in the United States.
 For an injury like a strain, the employer can be responsible for paying nearly $65,000 in direct and indirect costs.
-With fewer WMSDs because of ergonomics, employers will have a lower risk in terms of workers’ compensation claims.
+With fewer WMSDs because of ergonomics, employers will have a lower risk regarding workers’ compensation claims.

 How to Implement Ergonomic Principles in the Workplace

+There are a few steps to a safer workplace.
 Start by assessing the needs and abilities of your workforce.
 Look at each individual task in an employee’s daily work and check for any repetitive motions, uncomfortable positions, or unnecessary actions.
 Reaching out to an occupational health professional, like Work Health Solutions, can help you to identify the safety needs of your workplace.
 Try asking your employees if they have any concerns about their work and see if they have ideas on how to improve the ergonomics of their workspace.
-After eliminating unnecessary actions and repetitions and implementing ergonomically-minded equipment, check in with your employees periodically to ensure the system is working.
+After eliminating unnecessary actions and repetitions and implementing ergonomically-minded equipment, check in with your employees periodically to ensure the system works.

 Implementing ergonomic processes is important for reducing the risk of workplace injuries, but ensuring employee awareness is also extremely important for improving safety in the workplace.
 Have regular safety discussions in the workplace and ensure that employees understand and practice safety protocols.